alexk99/the_router/bras/bras_howto_eng.md

 Src ip address must be assigned to the router's interface which connects the router with a RADIUS server.
-It is a v20 interface in this test lab, since in connect the_router with the linux host H4 where RADIUS server is running.
+It is a v20 interface in this test lab, since it connects the_router with the linux host H4 where RADIUS server is running.

 	# link with local linux host